guillermooo/sublime-undocs/source/extensibility/completions.rst

 #. :doc:`Completions files </reference/completions>`

 Additionally,
+the following completions
-these other completions are folded into the final list:
+are folded into the final list:

 4. Words in the buffer